lsulibraries/ldl2basic_build/Manual_Islandora8_Build.md

 >\q
 >```

-first check that you mnt point is still working s
+check that you mount point is still working:

 - ```ls /mnt/hgfs/shared```

 if no files are listed of the folder is not found run this: